jessepav/lacygoill-wiki-backup/bug/vim.md

 Is it related to this todo item:

    > - Check many more builtin function arguments at compile time.

-Although, here, the issue is also present at the script level...

 ## ?
 ```vim